miking-lang/miking/KERNEL_README.md

 these, see [README.md](./README.md).

 Next, you will need to have Jupyter itself installed.
-To install Jupyter using using `pip`, run the following command:
+To install Jupyter using `pip`, run the following command:

 ```bash
 pip install jupyter